-What will become of Air Berlin routes and aircraft, after the airline is ceasing operations on October 28th?
+What will become of Air Berlin routes and aircraft, after the airline is ending flight operations on October 27th?
 Everything you need to know in this article.

 Two airlines are still bidding for Air Berlin aircraft, routes and slots, but the main bidder for Air Berlins leftover is Lufthansa Group.

-Update: On October 12th it was announced that Lufthansa Group will take over 81 aircraft and 3000 employees of Air Berlin.
-LH will invest 1.5 billion Euro into the airline.
+Update: On October 12th it was announced that Lufthansa Group will take over 81 aircraft and 3000 employees of Air Berlin for 210 million Euro.
+LH will invest another 1.5 billion Euro into the airline.

 Air Berlin currently operates a fleet of 97 Airbus and Bombardier aircraft (compared to 144 in April), 37 of them are flying exclusively for Eurowings (32) and Austrian Airlines (5) in a wet-lease agreement with Lufthansa Group.

 Its subsidiary airlines Niki Luftfahrt and Luftfahrtgesellschaft Walter (LGW) are operating a total of 50 aircraft (20 of them are flying for Air Berlin).
 This makes a total of 127 aircraft operating Air Berlin Group flights.

 One aircraft (D-ABDX) of Air Berlin’s fleet is currently grounded at Reykjavik’s Keflavik airport, because the airline isn’t paying charges – even before it was filing for insolvency.